Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/2ObjectCreationBasic.md

 user1.increment()//increments will's score to 4
 ```
-*Closure:The increment function has info of the surrounding memoryie info of label newUser*
+*Closure:The increment function has info of the surrounding memory ie info of label newUser*

 The previous approach of using factory functions has few problems.